castorini/onboarding/ura.md

 ### Types of Tasks

 You can get a sense of what each of my research projects are up to by looking at the recent commits, issues, etc.
-Things to think about wrt taks that you take on.
-Our job is to find you tasks that:
+To help maximize the chances of success, it's most desirable to find tasks that:

 + are concrete and can be clearly described;
-+ have clearly-defined success criteria; and,
++ have clearly defined success criteria; and,
 + provide learning opportunities for you.

-One question you should answer is whether you'd like to be on the critical path for our research or work on a side project.
+One question you should answer is whether you'd like to be on the critical path for our research or work on a "side project".
-The critical path refers to things that are blockers for our research, for example, that are needed for the next paper deadline.
+The critical path refers to tasks that are blockers for our research, for example, those needed for the next paper deadline.
 A side project might be a new avenue of exploration that on one is actively working on.
 Both have their advantages and disadvantages.